-The western north Pacific plays host to a variety of synoptic-scale meteorological phenomena during the boreal summer.
-The origins of these events range from the tropical latitudes through the subtropics and into the extratropical activity of the mid-latitudes.
-One such phenomenon is a large low-pressure area that encompasses a sizable fraction of the subtropical Pacific.
+The western North Pacific plays host to a variety of synoptic-scale meteorological phenomena during the boreal summer.
+The origins of these events range from the tropical latitudes through the subtropics and into the extratropical activity of the midlatitudes.
+One such phenomenon is a large low pressure area that encompasses a sizable fraction of the subtropical Pacific.
 While its presence is not unusual, there is no established nomenclature to describe the feature.
-Holland (1995) describes it as "a monsoon depression", while Harr et al. (1996) and Carr and Elsberry (1995) use the term "monsoon cyclone", and Lander (1994, 1996), Chen et al. (2004), Molinari et al. (2007), and Wu et al. (2013a) label it a "monsoon gyre".
-Molinari and Vollaro (2012) call the feature a "subtropical gyre", referencing its location in the subtropical latitudes, 1000 km north of the latitude of the long-term monthly mean axis of the monsoon trough (Lander 1994; Molinari et al. 2013).
-The term "subtropical gyre" is used here.
+Holland (1995) describes it as a monsoon depression, while Harr et al. (1996) and Carr and Elsberry (1995) use the term monsoon cyclone, and Lander (1994, 1996), Chen et al. (2004), Molinari et al. (2007), and Wu et al. (2013a) label it a monsoon gyre.
+Molinari and Vollaro (2012) call the feature a subtropical gyre, referencing its location in the subtropical latitudes, 1000 km north of the latitude of the long-term monthly mean axis of the monsoon trough (Lander 1994; Molinari and Vollaro 2013).
+The term subtropical gyre is used here.

-Subtropical gyres have distinct characteristics that make them unique among western north Pacific disturbances.
+Subtropical gyres have distinct characteristics that make them unique among western North Pacific disturbances.
 While the gyre center is often devoid of cloud cover, extensive and deep convection exists on its equatorward and eastward sides (Lander 1994; Molinari et al. 2007; Molinari and Vollaro 2012).
-The description of gyre duration and rate of occurrence varies widely.
-Lander (1994) suggests that gyres have a life span approximately two to three weeks, and develop once every other year on average.
-Chen et al. (2004) defined a gyre as having a lifespan of 5 days or greater and concluded gyres occur 6 times per year.
-Recently Wu et al. (2013a) found a gyre frequency of 3.4 per year, and lifespans ranging from 4 to 17 days.
+The descriptions of gyre duration and rate of occurrence vary widely.
+Lander (1994) suggests that gyres have a life span of approximately 2-3 weeks, and develop once every other year on average.
+Chen et al. (2004) defined a gyre as having a life span of 5 days or greater and concluded gyres occur 6 times per year.
+Recently, Wu et al. (2013a) found a gyre frequency of 3.4 per year, and life spans ranging from 4 to 17 days.

 Several papers describe the relationship between gyres and tropical cyclones (TCs).
-Holland (1995) hypothesized that TCs develop from small surface vortices formed within the mescoscale convective systems (MCSs) of the subtropical gyre.
-Lander (1994) noted that small TCs (less than 1° in size; Brand 1972) can develop in the eastern quadrant of the subtropical gyre and rotate cyclonically within the gyre circulation before they separate and move independently.
-Giant TCs (greater than 10° longitude in size; Brand 1972) may form if the center of the gyre itself acquires deep convection.
-Wu et al. (2013a) found that 42 TCs formed within the 37 subtropical gyres they studied during the months of May-October 2000-2010, representing almost 20% of all TCs that formed during the period.
+Holland (1995) hypothesized that TCs develop from small surface vortices that form within the mescoscale convective systems (MCSs) of the subtropical gyre.
+Lander (1994) noted that small TCs [less than 1° in size; Brand (1972)] can develop in the eastern quadrant of the subtropical gyre and rotate cyclonically within the gyre circulation before they separate and move independently.
+Giant TCs [greater than 10° longitude in size; Brand (1972)] may form if the center of the gyre itself acquires deep convection.
+Wu et al. (2013a) found that 42 TCs formed within the 37 subtropical gyres they studied during the months of May-October 2000-10, representing almost 20% of all TCs that formed during the period.
 Gyre-based TCs peaked in frequency during August and September.